cloudfoundry/cf-mysql-release/docs/persistent_disk.md

   When prompted, choose `3.
 Reattach disk and reboot instance`; this should succeed.
 As BOSH recreate failed after stopping the jobs, BOSH believes the jobs should stay stopped on reboot.
 - Upon restarting the node again, it will join the cluster.
   <pre class="terminal">
-  $ bosh restart mysql 0
+  $ bosh restart mysql INDEX
   </pre>

 #### When persistent disk is lost and needs to be re-created

-##### If node 0 has lost its persistent disk:
-1. ssh into cf-mysql-broker and stop the processes.
-This will prevent creation and deletion of instances when we attempt to recreate Node 0 to get its disk id.
+1. ssh into cf-mysql-broker instances and stop the processes.
+This will prevent creation and deletion of instances when we attempt to recreate the broken node to get its disk id.
   <pre class="terminal">
   $ sudo monit stop all
   </pre>
-- ssh into haproxy and stop the processes.
-This will prevent data from changing on Node 0 when we attempt to recreate id to get its disk id.
+- ssh into haproxy instances and stop the processes.
+This will prevent data from changing on the broken node when we attempt to recreate it to get its disk id.
   <pre class="terminal">
   $ sudo monit stop all
   </pre>
-- Attempt to recreate Node 0 using BOSH in order to obtain the disk id.
+- Attempt to recreate the node using BOSH in order to obtain the disk id.
   <pre class="terminal">
-  $ bosh recreate mysql 0
+  $ bosh recreate mysql INDEX
   </pre>
   You should see an error that looks like this:
   <pre class="terminal">